Patriot Spares; Sole Source to Raytheon

 Description

-The Department of Defense, through the Defense Logistics Agency (DLA) Aviation at Huntsville, Alabama, is soliciting proposals for the procurement of specific parts related to the Patriot Radar and BMC4I upgrades, with a sole source designation to Raytheon Company.
+The Department of Defense, through the Defense Logistics Agency (DLA) Aviation at Huntsville, AL, is soliciting proposals for the procurement of specific parts related to the Patriot Radar and BMC4I upgrades, with a sole source designation to Raytheon.
 The Request for Proposal (RFP) seeks pricing for various part numbers, including circuit card assemblies and delay lines, which are critical for military enhancements and operational readiness.
-Interested parties must adhere to firm-fixed pricing and provide comprehensive cost documentation, with proposals due by March 31, 2025, following amendments that extended the original deadlines.
-For further inquiries, potential bidders can contact Kelsey Brown at kelsey.e.brown@dla.mil or Anna Phillips at anna.phillips@dla.mil.
+Interested parties must adhere to firm-fixed pricing and provide comprehensive cost documentation, ensuring compliance with federal regulations, with proposals due by March 31, 2025.
+For further inquiries, contact Kelsey Brown at kelsey.e.brown@dla.mil or Anna Phillips at anna.phillips@dla.mil.

 Point(s) of Contact